Installation

 The Studio should also work on other Chromium and Webkit browsers.

-The Composer is also a progressive web app (PWA).
+LOCKDOWN is also a progressive web app (PWA).
 You can use it online and offline.
-The Composer has best compatibility and support in PWA format on Chrome.
-Use the install option on Chromium browsers within the URL or 'Add To Home Screen' option on Safari and iOS devices to pin the composer to desktops and home screens.
+LOCKDOWN has best compatibility and support in PWA format on Chrome.
+Use the install option on Chromium browsers within the URL or 'Add To Home Screen' option on Safari and iOS devices to pin LOCKDOWN to desktops and home screens.

 Operating System